Our School App Stay connected on the go...

 The bursary will be paid by BACS payment direct to the young person’s bank account in the following instalments:

-- Certified letter from the Local Authority regarding Free School Meals
+- A certified letter from the Local Authority regarding Free School Meals

-There may be some funds available to help with extracurricular school activities, such as trips and visits that are an essential element of your studies.
+There may be some funds available for young people to help with extra curricular school activities, such as trips and visits that are an essential element of their studies.
 You will need to complete an application form, supported by evidence as listed above.
 Each case will be considered individually, as funds are limited.

-We will consider applications from those not in receipt of free school meals, but all assistance is subject to the availability of funds.
-You may include written evidence to support your application, including evidence of income.
+We will consider applications from those not in receipt of Free School Meals, but all assistance is subject to the availability of funds.
+You may include written evidence to support the application.

 When and how can I apply for a bursary?

 All bursaries – including those for the most vulnerable young people – will be administered by Highworth.
 You need to complete the application form by 14 September 2018.
 Later applications will be accepted and assessed in order of receipt.
 You will need to attach the requested evidence with your application.

 When will I know if my application has been accepted?

 All assistance is subject to the availability of funds.
 Confirmation of the outcome of the application will be sent in writing or emailed after the closing date.
 There is a possibility of no award, or of a limited award being the outcome of your application.
 If all funds have been allocated, your details will be recorded on a waiting list and you will receive written/emailed confirmation.